ankit-nigam30/Magic-note-application/README.md

 # Magic-note-application
-Basic notes Application built in Pure javasvript.
+Basic Notes Application built in Pure Javascript.

 Functinality:
-  ADD NOTES WITH TITLE AND DESCRIPTION
+  ADD NOTES WITH TITLE AND DESCRIPTION.
-  DELETE NOTES
+  DELETE NOTES.
-  SERCH NOTES
+  SERCH NOTES.
   MARK NOTES AS IMPORTANT: IT MARKED AS RED.